Southern Illinois University

 Ecology

-I am profoundly grateful not only for the ecological research experience but also for such a grand opportunity to hike in the mountains of Colorado.
-A literal feet-on-the-ground highpoint for my entire lifetime was standing at 13,409 feet on the summit of Navajo Peak (right).
-During this long summer I discovered that ecological fieldwork could suppress simple, contemplative appreciation of nature.
-So that wild nature might remain primarily a setting for recreation, I concluded that I might prefer a career of indoor labwork in some other area of biology.
-(Decades later, in 2008, I did attend a professional ecology conference in Kansas City, where I felt rather out of place.)
+I am profoundly grateful not only for the ecological research experience but also for such a grand opportunity to hike in the Colorado mountains.
+However, during this long summer I discovered that serious professional fieldwork could suppress simple, contemplative appreciation of nature.
+So that wild nature might remain primarily a setting for recreation and joy, I concluded that I might prefer a career of indoor labwork in some other area of biology.

 Top of page